sergiey/sergmelnikov/README.md

 - Hi, I’m Sergey Melnikov
-- I’m currently learning computer science
+- I’m currently learning computer science, C# and Dotnet.

 <!---
 sergmelnikov/sergmelnikov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.